 There are four areas within which the MBTI will assess you: how you resource or energise yourself, how you take in information; how you make decisions; and how you generally like to live your life.
 In each area, there are two ways of functioning.
 We all do both as circumstances require, although never at the same time; but one will be natural while the other will take energy and concentration.

 How do I discover what my type is?

-There is a questionnaire which I will ask you to fill in.
+There is a questionnaire which I will ask you to fill in if we work together.
 In addition, I will talk you through the MBTI to discover what your type is.
 At no stage will I be telling you what you are; I will be trying to help you to work it out for yourself.
-There is a sense in which MBTI will not tell you anything new; it will take what you already know about yourself and help you to use that information to advantage.
+There is a sense in which MBTI will not tell you anything new; it will take what you already know about yourself and help you to use that information to your advantage.

 How will this help me?